 Esther: [00:15:50] How much do I owe you, Dr. Yulia?

 Yulia: [00:15:51] No, this is a therapy session for me because I'm talking about this and I'm figuring this out for myself because I think I myself am an enabler in a lot of different you know friendships relationships work things.
 There's a lot of stuff like that.
 But let's talk about diversity again so you cross over many cultures.
-You speak english korean Spanish.
+You speak fluent English, Korean, and Spanish.
 You just did a show at the Friars Club the other day and then you sold out the Apollo Theater the next night.
 What's the difference between an urban comedian and like a suburban comedian.
 Let's just call them suburban comedians.
 Suburban comedians including you know Jerry Seinfeld Louis C.K.
 Amy Schumer.
 You know, why don't most actors crossover?
 Why aren't other actors who kind of like are in-between.
-Like you're an in-between actor right You go from both worlds.
+You're an in-between actor right?
+You go from both worlds.

 Esther: [00:16:34] Well.
 I go to both worlds because I think the urban comedy scene, the audiences are just lit.